 The Great Smoky Mountains National Park Breaks a Record Number of Visitors

-There’s so many reasons for visitors to take a vacation getaway to the Great Smoky Mountains, but the national park is definitely one of the main reasons!
-As well as relaxing and getting away from home for a few days, the national park provides a natural beauty with lots of things to do.
+There’s so many reasons for visitors to take a trip to the Smokies, but the Great Smoky Mountains National Park is definitely one of the main reasons!
+In addition to relaxing and getting away from home for a few days, the national park provides a natural beauty with lots of things to do.
 It’s really not a surprise that people are making the area their year-round vacation destination!
+Learn more about how the Great Smoky Mountains National Park broke a record number of visitors:

 The Great Smoky Mountains National Park Record Breaking Month

-The Great Smoky Mountains National Park, so designated in 1934, has been welcoming more and more visitors each season.
-In fact, the park saw numbers topping one million people this past October.
-These numbers have not been seen in the park during the month of October since 1999.
-This, in spite of the fact, that there were flooding rains and a 15-inch snowfall during the month is an unbelievable record!
+The Great Smoky Mountains National Park has been welcoming more and more visitors each season since its opening in 1934.
+In fact, the park saw numbers topping one million people in October 2014.
+Those kinds of numbers have not been seen in the park during the month of October since 1999.

 In 2013, those who planned to visit the Great Smoky Mountains National Park at the peak of the fall foliage season were very disappointed when the government shutdown caused the closure of the park.
 Rangers speculate that those visitors made the trip this year instead, spiking the October 2014 numbers.